frequency-chain/docs/pages/Basics/Messages.md

 ### Tokens

 While it is possible to pay for sending messages with tokens, it is expected that they are mostly sent using Capacity.
-Sending messages using tokens is currently supported.
+Sending messages using tokens is currently supported, and is the preferred method for local testing.